Eldon Square Shopping Centre: Site

-Post-1960s redevelopment, demolitions, and architectural redesign
+History

 The previous Northumberland Street entrance to Eldon Square, now redeveloped.

 During the 1960s, the leader of the city council, T. Dan Smith, set the groundwork for a new shopping centre.
 He intended to use the famous Danish architect Arne Jacobsen; however this fell through.
 Old Eldon Square was nonetheless controversially redeveloped in the mid 1970s, with Christopher Booker writing in 1978 that it was "perhaps the greatest single example of architectural vandalism in Britain since the war.
 Until ten years ago this most handsome piece of old Newcastle, with its blackened, post-classical frontages survived intact.
 Today only one side remains, the rest dominated by the astonishingly brutal shopping centre put up by Capital and Counties, turning its brick backside on the world in the most aggressive way, in order to lure Novocastrians into the softly-lit womb of the air-conditioned shopping malls within."

 The first phase of Eldon Square shopping centre opened on 4 March 1976, with a second phase opening in September, and an official opening ceremony in 1977 carried out by Queen Elizabeth II during her Silver Jubilee.
 At the time, it was the largest indoor shopping centre in the country.
 Some of the shopping malls were named after elements of local culture; notably Chevy Chase was named after the medieval Northumbrian Ballad of Chevy Chase, and Douglas Way was named after the Scottish Earl of Douglas who takes a prominent role in the ballad.
 The Fenwick department store established an access from the centre into their store and Bainbridge's, part of the John Lewis Partnership, moved into the centre at the time.